TileDB-Inc/TileDB/doc/source/tutorials/tiling-sparse.rst

     This is the number of non-empty cells stored in a data tile.
 We will explain soon that all data tiles in a sparse array have the same capacity, which is specified by the user upon the array creation.
+Note that **tile capacity** for dense arrays is the number of cells in a space tile, i.e. the product of the tile extents over all dims.

 .. toggle-header::
     :header: **MBR**